M-Shazim/smart_interview_coach/README.md

-# smart_interview_coach
+# Smart Interview Coach

-A Flutter app for mock interviews using AI and Firebase.
+A flutter based mobile application developed to help users with preparation for interviews based on pre-defined roles along with the ability to add newer roles.
+It helps by generating interview level question by using AI and then evaluates the user's answer for further improvement.

+---

-## Getting Started
+## Project Overview

+- Minimal Layout
+- Predefined roles for questions generation
+- Ability to add newer roles
+- Answers evaluation
+- Feedback and chatting option on feedbacks

 This project is a starting point for a Flutter application.